The importance of brand still reigns supreme, even for the King.

 Topic

-The new royal cypher
+The new royal cypher5 mins read

 While we wait with anticipation to see what kind of king Charles will be following the sad death of Queen Elizabeth II, we finally have sight of his new royal cypher.
 So with all the talk of the importance of personal branding (LinkedIn, we’re looking at you), we thought it would be a good idea to get our creative team’s honest opinions on the new King’s brand.
 Is it the crowning glory of all personal brands or frankly design treason?
 Let’s see.
 No pressure.